Club Adventures Logo

 Day 8: Paro

-After breakfast, drive to Dochulla Pass from where we will start our hike to Simtokha.
-Throughout the hike, we are treated to a scenic path that runs alongside charming villages and meandering streams, granting us unique glimpses into Bhutanese life and culture.
-Prepare yourself for one of the longest hours hikes of this trip.
+After breakfast, drive to Dochulla Pass, where you’ll start your hike to Simtokha.
+Throughout the hike, you’ll be treated to a scenic path that runs alongside small villages and meandering streams, giving you a glimpse into Bhutanese life and culture.
+Prepare yourself for one of the longest hours hikes of this trip!
+After reaching Simtokha, you’ll drive to Paro.
+Check-in to the hotel and relax for the rest of the evening.

 Day 9: Paro